I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol-getwindbgextensionapis64.md

 <p> </p>

 ## -remarks
-<p>If you are including Wdbgexts.h in your extension code, you should call this method during the initialization of the extension DLL (see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540476">DebugExtensionInitialize</a>).</p>
+<p>If you are including Wdbgexts.h in your extension code, you should call this method during the initialization of the extension DLL (see <a href="debugger.debugextensioninitialize">DebugExtensionInitialize</a>).</p>

 <p>Many WdbgExts functions are really macros.
 To ensure that these macros work correctly, the structure received by the <i>Api</i> parameter should be stored in a global variable named <b>ExtensionApis</b>.  </p>

-<p>The WINDBG_EXTENSION_APIS64 structure returned by this method serves the same purpose as the one provided to the callback function <a href="https://msdn.microsoft.com/library/windows/hardware/ff561303">WinDbgExtensionDllInit</a> (used by WdbgExts extensions).</p>

-<p>For a list of the functions provided by the WdbgExts API, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff561258">WdbgExts Functions</a>.</p>

-<p>If you are including Wdbgexts.h in your extension code, you should call this method during the initialization of the extension DLL (see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540476">DebugExtensionInitialize</a>).</p>

-<p>Many WdbgExts functions are really macros.
-To ensure that these macros work correctly, the structure received by the <i>Api</i> parameter should be stored in a global variable named <b>ExtensionApis</b>.  </p>

-<p>The WINDBG_EXTENSION_APIS64 structure returned by this method serves the same purpose as the one provided to the callback function <a href="https://msdn.microsoft.com/library/windows/hardware/ff561303">WinDbgExtensionDllInit</a> (used by WdbgExts extensions).</p>
+<p>The WINDBG_EXTENSION_APIS64 structure returned by this method serves the same purpose as the one provided to the callback function <a href="debugger.windbgextensiondllinit">WinDbgExtensionDllInit</a> (used by WdbgExts extensions).</p>

-<p>For a list of the functions provided by the WdbgExts API, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff561258">WdbgExts Functions</a>.</p>
+<p>For a list of the functions provided by the WdbgExts API, see <a href="debugger.wdbgexts_functions">WdbgExts Functions</a>.</p>

 ## -requirements
 <table>